Anaid0616/Anaid0616/README.md

   - A website for a fictional museum aimed at children, with interactive and educational exhibits.

 - ✏️ **[Project Exam: Deleine Hairstudio](https://anaid0616.github.io/project-exam1/)**
   - A blogsite for a fictional client that allows users to register, login, create, update and delete blog posts.
-View a carousel with the newest posts and thumbnail grid for all blog posts.